abhi40308/crypcheck/README.md

 ### Features
 * Used bootstrap with angular2
 * used coinmarketcap api
-* automatically updates data after 5 minutes
+* updates data after 5 minutes

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.